 Equinox is the date (or moment) some astronomical alignments in Ireland mark as being auspicious.
 Not many, mind you, but some, like the cairn on Loughcrew or the two passages of Knowth, a sort of super-alignment with quadruple significance.
 Though the actual alignment of Knowth is disputed, it might be a lunar alignment or not an alignment at all.
 Let us find out a bit more about the equinox.

-Equinox in the Irish Calendar
+The Irish Calendar

 The equinox is far less obvious an astronomical event than the two solstices, celebrated in Ireland and also the subject of astronomical alignments.
 It is like the equinox, which occurs in-between the winter solstice and the summer solstice, and vice versa, twice a year.
 However, it is just one event, as the spring and autumn equinox happens at different dates, but are for all intents and purposes identical events.